Aliases for OR10A5 Gene

 GeneCards Summary for OR10A5 Gene

 OR10A5 (Olfactory Receptor Family 10 Subfamily A Member 5) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Olfactory transduction.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and olfactory receptor activity.
 An important paralog of this gene is OR10A2.

 UniProtKB/Swiss-Prot Summary for OR10A5 Gene